 approach as prescribed for House of Assembly and

 Australian Capital Territory.

-fill a casual vacancy are those votes that
+a casual vacancy are those votes that formed the

-votes that is less than a quota, and therefore
+less than a quota, and therefore did not elect

 That approach normally results in the election of a candidate of the same school of thought, or the same associates, as the vacating candidate presented to the electorate at the preceding general or periodic election, unless the voters have specifically voted otherwise.
 In a countback, only the quota of votes that elected the vacating representative is examined.
 This recommended method of filling casual vacancies best ensures that the voting balance on the representative body is maintained at the same position it was after the original election, and is not arbitrarily or unexpectedly disturbed.
 Where the re-examination shows a continuing candidate that gained, at that election, an absolute majority of the next available preference votes after the preferences of the vacating candidate at that election, that continuing candidate is declared elected to fill that vacancy.

-candidate is declared to be elected, but if no
+that candidate is declared to be elected, but if

 continuing candidate with the lowest total of